-Vimbai Tagarira was part of the cohort of Midwifery students who graduated last winter at Whitworth Hall.
+Vimbai Tagarira was part of the cohort of Midwifery students who graduated last winter after successfully completing her final year.
 Eight months later, and Vimbai is still adapting to life away from the comforts of University but is thriving in her role as a rotational band5 midwife within the NHS.
 Here, she explains why graduation was one of the proudest days of her life and gives us an insight in to the day to day life of a Midwife…

 We finished our course in the September and graduated in December, which meant that by Graduation day, I had been already been working as a midwife.
 However the graduation day was an acknowledgement of how much hard work it takes to be a midwife.
 It was a celebration of the accomplishment.
 It reminded me that I, alongside the other midwife graduates, had worked hard and had achieved something amazing.
 Our midwifery cohort cheered loudly for each midwifery graduate (all 50-60 of us), and that was one of my favourite memories.